linuxserver/docker-documentation/FAQ.md

 [A GitHub issue tracking this](https://github.com/moby/moby/issues/40734)

 You have a few options as noted below.
-Options 1 and 2 are short-term, while option 3 is considered the best option if you don't plan to reinstall the device (option 4).
+Options 1 is short-term, while option 2 is considered the best option if you don't plan to reinstall the device (option 3).

 ### Resolution